Monitoring urban planning in the context of climate change and emerging tick-borne diseases

 Tick surveillance

 We will perform active surveillance of the chosen study sites using a 'drag sampling' method - dragging a one-metre square of white flannel over the ground and stopping frequently to remove ticks attached to the flannel.
-Ticks acquired with this method will be transported to the lab where we will test for infection of pathogens that can infect humans.
+Ticks acquired with this method will be transported to the lab where we will test for infection with pathogens that can infect humans.

 Wildlife Host Sampling